 Heat the olive oil in a small sauté pan over medium heat, and brown the andouille.
-Add the onion and cook, stirring, for 1 minute.
+Add the onion and cook, stirring, for 1 minute, then stir in the garlic.
 Remove from the heat and let cool.

-With a sharp knife, split the jalapenos in half lengthwise, leaving the stem intact.
-Remove the seeds.
+Without splitting the stem, use a sharp knife to cut the jalapenos in half lengthwise.
+With your hands protected with gloves, use your fingers to remove the seeds and stem from the jalapeno, being careful to leave the stem intact.
 Stuff 1 heaping tablespoon of the filling in the center of each jalapeño, then press together to seal.

-In a large, heavy, deep pot or an electric fryer, heat 4 inches of vegetable oil to 360ºF.
+Fill a large, heavy, deep pot or an electric fryer, with enough vegetable oil to come up midway (at least 4 inches), and preheat to 360ºF.

 Gently lay the jalapenos in the hot oil, several at a time, and fry until golden brown, 3 to 4 minutes.
-Drain on paper towels.
+If you are using a fry basket, make sure to shake it gently a bit after you have added the peppers to keep them from sticking.
+Once cooked, Drain on paper towels.
 Season with Essence and serve.

 Yield: 16 stuffed peppers